etorres-revature/NODE.js-README.md_Generator/README.md

 ## Installation Instructions

-readme
+clone this repo

 ## Usage

-readme
+use to make good readme

 ## License

-This application usese the GNU General Public License v2.0.
+This application usese the Eclipse Public License 2.0.

 ## Contributing